docker/kitematic/docs/index.md

 ## Technical Details

-Kitematic is a self-contained .app, with a two exceptions:
+Kitematic is a self-contained .app, with an exception:

-- It will install VirtualBox if it's not already installed.
+- It will install VirtualBox if it's not already installed. convenience.
-- It copies the `docker` and `docker-machine` binaries to `/usr/local/bin` for convenience.

 ### Why does Kitematic need my root password?